echoreader/echoreader.blog/src/posts/how-does-voice-search-work.md

 permalink: "/how-does-voice-search-work/"
 excerpt: Learn the mechanics behind voice search and its growing influence on digital marketing.
 Unlock strategies to optimize your website for voice queries effectively.
 author: "Echo Reader"
-category: "seo"
+category: "search-engine-optimization"
 tags:
-  - checklist
+  - voice-search
-  - on-page
+  - strategies
-  - optimization
+  - marketing
 ---

 ## Introduction: Why **Voice Search** is More Than Just Talking